gabeklein/expressive-mvc/README.md

   constructor(){
     super();
     this.once("componentWillMount", this.missionStart);
   }

   missionStart(){
     const timer = setInterval(this.tickTock, 1000);

-    // events can be any string or symbol
-    // we can even wait for more than one! this.once(["componentWillUnmount", "oh no!"], () => {
+    // select may be any string, symbol, or collection of them this.once(["componentWillUnmount", "oh no!"], () => {
       clearInterval(timer);
     });